bhauman/figwheel-main/docs/docs/https.md

 It's important to remember that you may not need the figwheel server to use HTTPS.
-If you are serving your application from [your own server](/docs/your_own_server) and that server is using HTTPS then connecting to a local websocket (for Figwheel) should not require an SSL connection.
+If you are serving your application from [your own server](/docs/your_own_server) and that server is using HTTPS then connecting to a local SSE endpoint (for Figwheel) should not require an SSL connection.
 Another thing to note is that connections from a secure web page to `127.0.0.1` rather than `localhost` do not require an SSL connection either.